 Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get puzzling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t write about all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at Aramendia Plumbing, Heating and Air, A Service Experts Company: what’s the difference between an air conditioner and an air handler?
+Of course we can’t write about all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at Aramendia Plumbing, Heating and Air: what’s the difference between an air conditioner and an air handler?

 An air handler contains the components that move the air throughout your home, called the blower.
 It is usually set inside the home and runs with both the heating and cooling components of your HVAC system.
 If you take a quick look at an air handler, it might closely resemble a furnace.
 Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump

 Exactly like an air handler works with an air conditioner, an air handler works as a team with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
 This can be confusing for some folks, but it's not too complex and we're happy to explain the difference.
 An air handler contains the blower, and several other components within.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.